The true cost of leather

 Ethical campaigners are working tirelessly to dispel myths about cow leather.
 “Are vegan leathers as harmful to the environment as leather?” muses Annick Ireland, founder of Immaculate Vegan.
 “The data shows that they aren’t.
 Even wholly PU based leathers use less water, less energy, and create fewer greenhouse gas emissions [in production].
 If you have to chose between animal leather and 100% or largely PU-based leather, even if you don’t care about animal welfare, from the point of view of the environment, the matter is still preferable.”

-Emma Hakannson, founder of formidable advocacy group Collective Fashion Justice, adds: “When I unpack the false dichotomy of plastic versus leather, I spend time noting that leather is also not effectively biodegradable and can legally be coated with plastic without proper labelling in many countries.
+Emma Hakannson, founder of formidable advocacy group Collective Fashion Justice, comes back to the plastic on leather: “When I unpack the false dichotomy of plastic versus leather, I spend time noting that leather is also not effectively biodegradable and can legally be coated with plastic without proper labelling in many countries.
 If we can make clear that while plastic is clearly bad, leather is no solution as it has a more impactful production impact (even if end of life is different), it makes it easier for us to point to plastic-free and animal-free next-gen materials.”

 When Ganni launched its iconic Bou Bag in orange and cacti waste, it was in response to findings that virgin leather was the brand’s single biggest polluter, despite only making up only 7 percent of its offering.
 Similar reasoning informed Apple’s decision to stop using leather in all products by 2030.
 Significantly, when Fabrica X curated its recent exhibition, Planet-Saving Innovations, all exhibitors - from Colorifix to Nanoloom to Natural Fibre Welding - worked on bio-based projects, not an animal material in sight, in recognition that this cannot be where a sustainable future lies.
 At the recent Future Fabrics Expo, the wealth of like-minded tech was heart-lifting.